If you crave big city bustle, Birmingham's spirited nightlife, sophisticated culture and travel connections could meet all your expectations.

 Best things to do in Birmingham

-History: Birmingham Museum & Art Gallery was first opened in 1885 and has 40 galleries within its landmark building.
+Birmingham Museum & Art Gallery, first opened in 1885, has 40 galleries within its landmark building.
 It has a dedicated gallery for the Staffordshire Hoard, the largest Anglo-Saxon hoard of gold ever found, as well as a renowned collection of Pre-Raphaelite artwork.

 The Jewellery Quarter is more than 250 years old but is still home to more than 400 jewellery businesses.
 Visitors can tour the shops or visit the Museum of the Jewellery Quarter, The Pen Museum and St Pauls Gallery to learn more about its history.